Hollyoaks: Storylines

 Later in September, it was announced that Hollyoaks, teaming up with Channel 4 Education's Battlefront, would explore an underage sex storyline involving 12-year-old characters Finn O'Connor (Connor Wilkinson) and Amber Sharpe (Lydia Lloyd-Henry), which would lead to Amber's pregnancy.
 Explaining the storyline, Paul Marquess said: "Hollyoaks has long been credited for tackling difficult issues that affect young people in a sensitive and intelligent way.
 I am very proud that we are once again bringing to the forefront a subject for our young audience that many parents, politicians and schools struggle to address.
 The storyline very clearly communicates to the audience that Amber and Finn were not emotionally or physically ready to engage in any sexual activity.
 And make no mistake, there will be no fairytale ending for Amber; she is faced with the most difficult situation she could ever imagine."

 In November 2012, Hollyoaks aired "Enjoy the Ride", in which four regular characters were killed: Rhys Ashworth (Andrew Moss), and three sixth form students, Maddie Morrison (Scarlett Bowman), Neil Cooper (Tosin Cole) and Jono (Dylan Llewellyn).
 In October 2013, as part of the celebration of the soap opera turning 18, the show aired Hollyoaks — The Blast from 15 October until the end of the week.
 The storyline saw a cast massacre with five main characters being killed off through the week, and two were also killed off in the annual Hollyoaks Later.
 In November 2014, the show aired Hollyoaks – End of The Line from 17 to 21 November.
 The storyline saw newcomers Porshe McQueen (Twinnie Lee Moore) and Lockie Campbell (Nick Rhys) celebrate their wedding reception on a party train, and Sienna Blake (Anna Passey)'s car becomes stuck on the tracks after a car chase with her father Patrick Blake (Jeremy Sheffield), causing the train to smash into it and derail.
 Long-running character Carmel McQueen (Gemma Merna) was killed when the wreckage exploded after saving her cousin Theresa McQueen (Jorgie Porter) from "villainous" Sonny Valentine (Aaron Fontaine), who also died in the explosion, who wanted revenge on her for killing Calvin in 2010.
 Long-running character Mercedes McQueen (Jennifer Metcalfe) also "died" in November 2014, just a week after her sister Carmel, in a plot that saw her brutally murdered in the McQueen house by Grace Black.
-As of December 2014, only two original McQueen family members remain on screen, Myra McQueen (Nicole Barbara Lane) and John Paul McQueen (James Sutton).
+As of December 2014, only two original McQueen family members remain on screen, Myra McQueen (Nicole Barber-Lane) and John Paul McQueen (James Sutton).
 Mercedes returned in February 2015.
 In June of that year, Phoebe died after Lindsey Butterfield (Sophie Austin) injected her with potassium chloride.
 Cleo moves into the house in late January 2015.